deusdevok/ISLP_Python/Chapter 2/ConceptualExercises.md

    **d)** When the variance of the error terms $\sigma^2=Var(\epsilon)$ is extremely high, this could indicate that the data contains too much noise.
 Then, a flexible method could try to pick up those noises but won't be better at generalizing.
 An inflexible method should work better for predicting new observations.

 2. Classification or Regression?
 Inference or Prediction?
-Provide `n` and `p` **a)** Regression (CEO salary is a continuous variable).
+Provide `n` and `p`.

+   **a)** Regression (CEO salary is a continuous variable).
 Inference, because the goal is to understand which factors affect salary instead of making predictions. `n=500`, `p=3` (profit, number of employees and industry).

    **b)** Classification (success or failure).
 Prediction. `n=20`, `p=13` (price charged, marketing budget, competition price and ten other variables).